hvac-io/hvac-io.github.io/_posts/2015-05-12-analysing-multi-stage-equipement-with-virtual-objects.md

 ---
 {% include JB/setup %}

-One kind of system which was always a little 'delicate' to study is the multi-stage system (especially with alternation).
-Unless those who programmed the system were kind enough to create easy-to-use variables, quickly finding out how many stages are active can be a pain.
+One kind of system that was always a little 'delicate' to study is the multi-stage system (especially with alternation).
+Unless those who programmed the system were kind enough to create easy-to-use variables, it's hard to quickly find out how many stages are active.

 We recently had a system with 4 heat pumps, each with 2 stages, making a total of 8 stages.

-Here's what those stages look like in Vigilia's analysis tab.
+Here's what those stages look like in Vigilia's analysis tab:

 ![img](/images/multi-stage/individual-stages.png)